psychemedia/island-storynotes/godshill.md

 If you do go up to the Church, and look on the noticeboards, you're as likely as not to see a poster for a flower festival, or a jumble sale, perhaps, as well as sundry other church notices.

-But for one visitor, John Hassell, writing in volume two of his two volume work, *Tour of the Isle of Wight*, published in 1790, and which you can find nowadays [via Google Books](https://www.google.co.uk/books/edition/Tour_of_the_Isle_of_Wight/SYUuAAAAMAAJ?hl=en&gbpv=0), there was something rather more unusual posted there.
+But for one visitor, John Hassell, writing in the second volume of his two volume work, *Tour of the Isle of Wight*, published in 1790, and which you can find nowadays in the Castle Museum library at Carisbrooke Castle, or via the [Internet Archive](https://archive.org/details/bim_eighteenth-century_tour-of-the-isle-of-wigh_hassell-j_1790_2/page/n121/mode/2up?), there was something rather more unusual posted there.
 After noting damage to two of the gable ends resulting from the 1178 lightning strike, Hassell recounts his experience of entering the Church (p.88): *[u]pon our entering the porch we observed abstracts from several acts of parliament fixed against the door, and among them one that excited both our curiosity and risibility;*

 > — it was from an act made in the seventh of James the First, which enacts, that every female who unfortunately intrudes on the parish a second illegitimate child, shall be liable to imprisonment and hard labour in Bridewell for six months.
 >